irmen/Pyro4/docs/source/config.rst

 DOTTEDNAMES             bool    False          Server side only: Enable to support object traversal using dotted names (a.b.c.d)
-HMAC_KEY                bytes   None           Shared secret key to sign all communication messages HOST                    str     localhost      Hostname where Pyro daemons will bind on NS_HOST                 str     *equal to      Hostname for the name server
+HMAC_KEY                bytes   None           Shared secret key to sign all communication messages HOST                    str     localhost      Hostname where Pyro daemons will bind on MAX_MESSAGE_SIZE        int     0              Maximum size in bytes of the messages sent or received on the wire.
+If a message exceeds this size, a ProtocolError is raised.
+NS_HOST                 str     *equal to      Hostname for the name server
                                 HOST*
 NS_PORT                 int     9090           TCP port of the name server